kolibri2/moviesuggestions/README.md

    the goal is to be able to compare movies numerically with this embedding representation.

 2. **User Embeddings:**
-   Each user is also represented as a numerical vector (embedding) that reflects their preferences based on past interactions.
-It has the same dimensions as a movie.
+   Each user is also represented as a numerical vector (embedding) that reflects their preferences based on how they have rated movies.
+It has the same dimensions as a movie embedding.

 3. **Recommendation Score:**
    By multiplying the movie embeddings with the user embeddings, the model calculates a score for each movie.